Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Allow negative quantities](../../Assets/Screenshots/POS/Management/GlobalSettings/AllowNegativeQuantities.png "[Allow negative quantities]")

-The *Allow negative quantities* allows your cashiers to accept a return and to refund the amount due.
-Enable this setting, if you want to use this function.
+Allow your cashiers to accept a return and to refund the amount due.
+Enable this setting, if you want to use this feature.
 For detailed information, see [Create a return](../Operation/02_SelectOffer.md#create-a-return).

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to use this feature.
 When the toggle is enabled, all fields in the view are locked.
 By default, this toggle is enabled and the *Allow negative quantities* feature is not activated.